idestis/stress-service/README.md

 # Stress Service

-Service generates CPU load on any environment, useful to test auto scaling capabilities on AWS or GCP.
+Current service can simulate CPU load on any environment, useful to test auto scaling capabilities on AWS or GCP.
+Controllable start/stop allows you to test upscale and downscale.

 ## Build